Unidata/thredds-test-environment/README.md

 * `cleanup`: General cleanup related tasks, such as remove the temporary build directory and running `ldconfig`
 * `corretto`: Obtain and install LTS versions of Corretto.
 * `general-packages`: Install general packages needed for the build environment using the OS package manager.
-* `gradle-builds-cache-bootstrap`: Pull in and build netCDF-Java to populate the gradle cache for user ubuntu.
 * `init`: Initialize the build environment by ensuring the temporary ansible build directory exists.
 * `libnetcdf-and-deps`: Configure, build, and install `zlib`, `HDF5`, and `netCDF-C`.
 * `maven`: Obtain and install the Apache Maven software project management and comprehension tool.
-* `miniconda`: Obtain and install the Anaconda miniconda python distribution.
 * `security`:
   * Add the `ubuntu` user.
   * Add a default `maven-settings.xml` file configured to publish to the Unidata artifacts server.